olerhan/parent_progress/README.md

 # Parent Progress

-This package provides a robust framework for managing and tracking progress across multiple tasks or operations in Flutter applications.
-It features three main classes: `FictionalProgress`, `RationalProgress`, and `ParentProgress`, designed to handle complex progress tracking scenarios.
+This package offers a solution for managing and tracking progress across multiple tasks with three main classes: `FictionalProgress`, `RationalProgress`, and `ParentProgress`.
+It allows each child progress to independently track and contribute to an aggregated parent progress, using `ValueNotifier<int>` for dynamic updates and UI integration.
+Ideal for complex progress management in modular applications.

 ## Features